akka/akka/akka-docs/rst/scala/remoting.rst

 .. includecode:: code/docs/remoting/RemoteDeploymentDocSpec.scala#sample-actor

-The actor class ``Echo`` has to be available to the runtimes using it, i.e. the classloader of the actor systems has to have a JAR containing the class.
+The actor class ``SampleActor`` has to be available to the runtimes using it, i.e. the classloader of the actor systems has to have a JAR containing the class.

 .. note::